storesafe/cordova-sqlite-storage/README.md

 ## iOS

+**WARNING:** Please make sure that Automatic Reference Counting (ARC) is disabled for your project or you will get a number of build errors.

 ### SQLite library

 In the Project "Build Phases" tab, select the _first_ "Link Binary with Libraries" dropdown menu and add the library `libsqlite3.dylib` or `libsqlite3.0.dylib`.